HB6H057/wp2flask-cms/README.md

-# wp2django-cms
+# wp2flask-cms
-A CMS engine written in Django for tigang.net
+A CMS engine written in Flask for tigang.net